 Fellowships and Funding

-Several fellowships opportunities provide financial support for students interested in conducting research as undergraduates.
+Several fellowships opportunities provide financial support for students interested in conducting and presenting research as undergraduates.
 Check out these possibilities:

 - USC Provost’s Undergraduate Research Fellowships